Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 16. Age Appropriate Games

-We love games in our family and I’m so glad that my toddler are finally getting old enough where they are able to start enjoying games with us.
+Games are great toys for keeping your toddler busy while you workWe love games in our family and I’m so glad that my toddlers are finally getting old enough that they are able to start enjoying games with us.
 They love feeling like a part of all the action.
 Games that we’ve had success with are Hungry, Hungry Hippos, The Fishing Game, Chutes and Ladders, Elefun, and Candy Land to name a few.

 17. Play Kitchen & Play Food Sets

-I love the kitchen because they’ll play together for hours while I work and the only interruption to me is when they decide that I need to eat their master piece.
+I love the kitchen because they’ll play together for hours while I work and the only interruption to me is when they decide that I need to eat their masterpiece.
 They make the cutest little meals with the most unique flavor combinations.

-I also love having the kitchen because there are so many cute food sets that can go with it, that will instantly spark new interest in the overall kitchen set.
+I also love having the kitchen because there are so many cute food sets that can go with it, which will instantly spark new interest in the overall kitchen set.
 I play to buy them new food sets every so often to keep things interesting.

 18. Pretend Play Sets & Play Houses

-Don’t worry if you don’t have room or the finances to get the big pretend play set ups for your kids, the real fun is in the accessory packages.
+Don’t worry if you don’t have room or the finances to get the big pretend play set-ups for your kids, the real fun is in the accessory packages.

 19. Play Couches